deepesdl/deepesdl-doc/docs/guide/user-guide.md

 # DeepESDL datacube generation

-The data cubes already provided by DeepESDL might not be sufficient for your science case.
+The data cubes already provided by DeepESDL might not be sufficient for your application.
 However, this should not stop you from creating the resources you need from source input data and enable you to do your research.
 DeepESDL carefully adheres to the reproducibility of dataset resources.
 Therefore, there are two approaches to generate datasets.